Ultrastrong time-dependent light-matter interactions are gauge-relative: General time-dependent coupling

 \section{General time-dependent coupling}

-We have shown that the Hamiltonians $H^\alpha(t)$ describe different microscopic arrangements of a physical setup, that is, they describe different experimental contexts.
-Thus, if the predictions of the $H^\alpha(t)$ are approximately the same, then they are approximately independent of experimental context.
-We only expect this to be the case in gauge non-relativistic regimes, such the subsystems can be viewed as approximately unique even when coupled.
-This is a general feature of canonical QED, which is not restricted to any one system type.
-Indeed, a tuneable coupling function could be used to model any time-dependent interaction, such as those realised by addressing specific states of an atomic system \cite{gunter_sub-cycle_2009}, or laser driven systems \cite{cohen-tannoudji_atom-photon_2010}.
+A tuneable coupling function could be used to model any time-dependent interaction, such as those realised by addressing specific states of an atomic system \cite{gunter_sub-cycle_2009}, or laser driven systems \cite{cohen-tannoudji_atom-photon_2010}.
 Switchable interactions are also commonly encountered in superconducting circuits \cite{peropadre_switchable_2010}.

-It is seldom the case that the control subsystem will admit a straightforward explicit model, as we have been able to provide for the simple atom-cavity example considered so far.
-It is therefore important to understand more generally, when and how strongly predictions obtained using a time-dependent coupling will depend on experimental context.
+It is seldom the case that the subsystem mediating a controllable interaction between two other subsystems will admit a straightforward explicit model of the kind that we have been able to provide for the simple atom-cavity example considered above.
+It is therefore important to understand more generally the extent to which results obtained from the simple time-dependent coupling method will apply only to a specific experimental context.
 To this end we consider the general coupling function

 This is a smoothed box-function with a maximum of one at $t=t_0+\tau/2$, such that $\mu(t_0)\approx 1/2$, and $\tau$ is roughly the full-width at half maximum.
 The parameter $s$ controls the smoothness of the switch-on.
 Through tuning of parameters this general coupling function can take a variety of forms, including close resemblance to a Gaussian, as occurs for uniform atomic motion through a Gaussian cavity.
 In what follows we determine the dependence on $\alpha$ of the final light and matter properties that result from the dynamics generated by $H^\alpha(t)$ in non-adiabatic strong-coupling regimes.